dcunited001/dcunited001.github.io/_drafts/fallout-zero-part-2.md

 VR/AR.
 And ... the government considers people like me a threat?
 I'm a threat?!

+*I SPECIFICALLY AVOIDED VIOLENCE AND ADVOCATION OF VIOLENCE BECAUSE I AM A PACIFIST AT HEART AND I KNEW HOW THESE LAWS WOULD BE APPLIED.* If you are wise, you will embrace and proclaim pacifism too.
+This tyranny will not hesitate to destroy you, your life, your health, and your family.
+The notion of justice will be a casualty, as will truth and property and humanity.
+They will take these things and desecrate them with prejudice and they will do so violently.
+Do not fall to their level.
+Stand up for yourself and on't waste your own life, but the second you take an action that encourages violence or is violent in itself, you'll find that they will destroy everything in your life with indiscriminate, violent force, all while claiming that you are the terrorist.

-FUCK YOU YOU RUINED MY LIFE!
+AND FUCK YOU, YOU RUINED MY LIFE!
 What was I supposed to do?!
 Roll over like a dog?
 Grab a shovel and dig my own grave?
 Turn around and inflict the same psychological lacerations upon others, hoping that my own pain might be numbed?
 I want these bastards to acknowledge what